 Fly at c.
 10.45am (British Airways) from London Heathrow to Rome Fiumicino.
 Drive to near Viterbo, where the first five nights are spent.

 Tarquinia.
-The unesco site of the Necropoli dei Monterozzi, part of a once-thriving Etruscan city, has outstanding examples of painted tombs depicting everyday life and scenes of the journey to the next world.
+The UNESCO site of the Necropoli dei Monterozzi, part of a once-thriving Etruscan city, has outstanding examples of painted tombs depicting everyday life and scenes of the journey to the next world.
 The charming but rarely visited town of Tarquinia has possibly the best Etruscan museum in Italy, housed in the splendid 15th-century Palazzo Vitelleschi.
 Its extensive collection of pottery, jewellery and carved sarcophagi is testament to the prosperity attained by Tarquinia over the course of the seventh and sixth centuries BC.
 In the afternoon visit the Necropoli di Castel d’Asso.

 Tuscania.
 Prosperous and powerful in Etruscan times, Tuscania is now a pretty hill town.
 Visit an underground funerary complex in the surrounding countryside, then see articles found here and in other tombs in the area in the archaeological museum in Tuscania.
 In the afternoon visit the Etruscan museum in Viterbo.